Arfa-Ahsan/Digit_Image_Classification/README.md

 # MNIST Digit Classification Streamlit App

-This project is a web app for classifying handwritten digits using a Convolutional Neural Network (CNN) trained on the MNIST dataset.
+This project is a web app for classifying handwritten digits using a Convolutional Neural Network (CNN) trained on the MNIST dataset with 99% accuracy.
 The app is built with Streamlit and allows users to:

 - View and predict random MNIST test samples
 - Upload their own digit images for prediction